Updated April 7, 2021

 To keep social distancing in the forefront, expect less contact with servers and tasting room hosts.
 Menus may be replaced with large chalkboard menus, disposable menus, or orders taken by mobile phone, while waters and wine may be waiting on the table prior to your arrival.
 Many Sonoma wineries and restaurants will also have implemented contactless payment systems so you can purchase tastings, food, and bottles to-go without getting close to anyone.

-Covid-19 is entirely new to all of us, so try to be understanding and flexible when venturing out.
-Businesses are operating under a constant flow of new processes and guidelines that change often, and many of these wineries and restaurants are reopening after having been closed for two or more months, so your patience will be most appreciated.
+Covid-19 is new to all of us, so try to be understanding and flexible when venturing out.
+Businesses are operating under a constant flow of new processes and guidelines that change often, so your patience will be most appreciated.

 Though many of Sonoma County’s wineries have welcomed guests in the past without a formal reservation, current circumstances have changed that model.
 You will now have to book a reservation in advance before visiting, which helps the winery monitor capacity for safety reasons.

 Before you start planning a wine tasting with your 30 closest friends, take note: your group size for a tasting will be restricted to small groups only.
-Depending on the guidelines, groups may be limited to those within your household only.
+Check with each winery on group size limitations before booking.